rainbow-me/fee-suggestions/README.md

 1 - Install deps via `yarn`

-2 - Add your infura API_KEY on `demo.ts:5`
+2 - Add your Infura API_KEY on `demo.ts:4`

 3 - `yarn start`

 ### Credits

-This code is 100% based on the work of @zsfelfoldi published at https://github.com/zsfelfoldi/ethereum-docs/blob/master/eip1559/feeHistory_example.js
+This code is 100% based on the work of [@zsfelfoldi](https://github.com/zsfelfoldi) published at https://github.com/zsfelfoldi/feehistory/

-It only adds compatibility for ethers and some es6 minor changes.
+It only adds compatibility for ethers and some JS related minor changes.